Commercial HVAC Retrofits & Upgrades

 Heat Recovery System Retrofits

-Recovery System Types: Heat recovery systems capture energy that would otherwise be wasted and put it to productive use.
-Heat recovery ventilators capture heat from exhaust air and use it to pre-condition incoming fresh air.
-Energy recovery ventilators go further, recovering both heat and moisture.
-Waste heat recovery captures heat from servers, manufacturing equipment, and other sources.
-Heat pump water heating systems use waste heat to provide domestic hot water efficiently.
-Thermal wheels work well for large applications where significant amounts of exhaust air can be processed.
-I’ve seen heat recovery systems reduce ventilation energy costs by 40-60% in North Texas buildings.
+Recovery System Types: Heat recovery systems grab energy that’s literally going out the exhaust and put it back to work.
+Heat recovery ventilators capture warmth from exhaust air and pre-heat incoming fresh air.
+Energy recovery ventilators do the same thing but also handle moisture.
+You can capture waste heat from server rooms, process equipment, really anything that generates heat.
+Heat pump water heaters use that captured warmth to produce hot water efficiently.
+Thermal wheels handle large-volume applications.
+I’ve personally seen heat recovery cut ventilation energy costs 40-60% in North Texas buildings.
+Those numbers aren’t theoretical.
+That’s what I measure on real jobs.

 Ductwork and Air Distribution Improvements